 - To keep a journal, either written or electronic, responding to what you are learning through the retreat times, readings, Cohort discussions and prayer.

 - To write one reflection paper upon the completion of each course underscoring how it applies to your particular situation in your faith-journey now.
-This paper will be personally discussed with you.

 - Optional offerings during the year: